angular/angular/.github/ISSUE_TEMPLATE/4-security-issue-disclosure.md

 ---
-name: ⚠️ Security issue disclosure
+name: "⚠️ Security issue disclosure"
 about: Report a security issue in Angular Framework, Material, or CLI
+title: ''
+labels: ''
+assignees: ''

 ---